 Member of the French equivalent of the Performing Rights Society for Music, the SACEM and of the SACD, the Society of Dramatic Authors and Composers, Romanian born Diana Cotoman began her musical journey as a violinist.
 Graduate from the University of Arts « George Enescu » from Iasi, her hometown, she played for three years among the first violins of the Romanian National Opera House in Iasi, before moving to Paris in 2002, where she continued her musical career and expanded it also to teaching.

 As a violinist, she worked with several Parisian orchestras, as well as a concerto soloist (Bach’s Concerto for two violins in D minor, Mozart’s Sinfonia concertante ) and chamber music recitalist (violin and viola duo, string quartet).
-Since 2005, she is the first solo violin of the Ecce Cantus and Choeur Battant orchestras, conducted by Martina Niernhaussen.
+From 2005 to 2017, when she moved to Montreal, she was the first solo violin of the Ecce Cantus and Choeur Battant orchestras, conducted by Martina Niernhaussen.

 Driven by the desire to communicate the love for the violin and for playing in ensembles, Diana created in 2008 an amateur orchestra for her students, the Dochia Orchestra Junior, which performed more than 20 concerts.

 Composition came naturally, out of the desire to express through music images, memories, imaginary travels.
-In her works, Diana develops an original style, combining influences inherited from Romanian folk music, her classical music education and her passion for the opera.
+In her works, Diana develops an original style, combining influences inherited from Romanian folk music, her classical music education and her passion for the opera and minimalism.
 The key word to her musical universe is melody.

 Her list of works includes symphonic works, operas, as well as chamber music.
 Her compositions have been played in France, Romania and England, and several have been recorded on CD and vinyl disc.